softius/phlow/docs/workflow-builder.md

 ## Terminating a Workflow

-The `end` method creates a new instance of EndEvent and appends it to the Workflow.
+The `end` method creates a new instance of `Phlow\Node\End` and appends it to the Workflow.
+No configuration is needed for this node.

 ``` php
 $builder->end();
 ```

-It is also possible to end all *opened* Node instances by calling `endAll` as below:
+It is also possible to end all *opened* node instances by calling `endAll` as below:

 ``` php
 $builder->endAll();